isel-leic-daw/project-template/README.md

-# project-template
+# DAW project

-Template repository for the students project repositories
+Please edit this document with the students names and numbers.